Did you ever watch that movie back in the 90’s with Richard Gere and Julia Roberts – Pretty Woman? (If you haven’t, it’s definitely worth your time)

 Boy – was I an idiot.

-What I didn’t realize was that nobody was keeping score of what my golf swing looked like.
+What I didn’t realise was that nobody was keeping score of what my golf swing looked like.
 Nobody even cared.

 And as a result, I lost track of what really mattered.